shambhavi2703/spotify_analysis/README.md

 # spotify_analysis
  This app allows user to gain insights into their music preferences and listening habits by analyzing their public playlist that you provide.

+### IMPLEMENTATION STEPS:

+1.Create a Spotify developer account.
+2.Go to the dashboard and click on "Create an app."
+3.Obtain your client ID and client secret.
+4.Replace the same in Google Colab.
+5.You're good to go!

  ## Technology Stack